 I’m excited to be sharing her Baked Pumpkin Spice-Chocolate Chip Donuts!
 I ended up turning them into muffins, as her recipe indicated as well because I don’t have a large donut pan.
 Although I’m heading out this weekend to get one now and make the original donut version.

-Check out the review of Brandi’s The Vegan 8 cookbook, make the recipe, and enter to win a copy in the giveaway below the recipe!
-And if you can’t wait, you can order your own copy here!
+Check out the review of Brandi’s The Vegan 8 cookbook, make the recipe, and order your own copy here!

 The Vegan 8 Cookbook